 Submission of the Plan to the next stage was inevitable once the government announced that if it was not submitted by March 2018, EFDC would lose control of planning process, and 20,000 houses would be built in the district instead of the 11,000 proposed in the Plan.

-The revised version of the Plan was published on 18th December and is open for public comments until 5pm on 29th January 2018.
-Their website provides details on how to submit representations.
+The revised version of the Plan was published on 18th December and was open for public comments until 29th January 2018.

 A copy of the Plan is available at Buckhurst Hill Library: it is a very large document, difficult to follow if reading online.

-Representations at this stage must refer to the 'soundness' and 'legal compliance' of the Plan, and not to the merits or otherwise of the included sites.
+Representations at this stage had to refer to the 'soundness' and 'legal compliance' of the Plan, and not to the merits or otherwise of the included sites.